YaqubAliy02/LiskovSubstitutionPrinciple/README.md

 chy: a subclass should extend the behavior of a superclass, therefore the read-only document becomes the base class of the hierarchy.
-The writable document is now a subclass which extends the base class and adds the saving behavior
+The writable document is now a subclass which extends the base class and adds the saving behavior.